adamrutter/hugo-boilerplate/README.md

 Homepages often use multiple sections of content and the boilerplate attempts to provide an "out-of-the-box" solution to this.
 It provides:

-* A headless leaf bundle `content/homepage-sections` for storing these sections.
+* A headless bundle `content/homepage-sections` for storing these sections.
 * A pre-written `.GetPage` method in the homepage template to fetch them.
 * A custom archetype.